LukeSmithxyz/based.cooking/RULES.md

 Only substantial dishes are allowed, no hyper-sugary desserts or junk food.

-### Treat your audiance as if they are intelligent
+### Treat your audience as if they are intelligent

 - Do not include ubiquitous ingredients like salt and pepper in the ingredients list.
 - Keep your instructions clear and concise.